Keflavik, Iceland

 When we asked people what advice they would give someone preparing to move to Keflavik, they said:

 "Before moving to Keflavik, expats should know that the official language is Icelandic, but English is widely spoken and understood.
 The cost of living in Keflavik is relatively high, with groceries and dining out being particularly expensive.
 The climate in Keflavik is subarctic, meaning it has cool summers and cold winters, so appropriate clothing is necessary.
 Expats should be aware that the healthcare system in Iceland is of a high standard, but it is advisable to have comprehensive health insurance.
 The education system in Iceland is also of a high standard, with compulsory education from the ages of 6 to 16.
 Public transportation in Keflavik is reliable, but many residents prefer to own a car for convenience.
 Expats should also be aware that the crime rate in Keflavik, like the rest of Iceland, is very low, making it a safe place to live.
 Icelandic people are known for their friendliness and hospitality, but they also value their privacy and personal space.
 The culture in Keflavik is deeply rooted in Icelandic traditions, with a strong emphasis on family, nature, and sustainability.
 Expats should also know that the job market in Keflavik is competitive, so it may be beneficial to secure employment before moving.
-Lastly, it's important to note that the process of getting a residence permit in Iceland can be lengthy and requires various documents, so it's advisable to start this process well in advance of the planned move," wrote one member in Keflavik.
+Lastly, it's important to note that the process of getting a residence permit in Iceland can be lengthy and requires various documents, so it's advisable to start this process well in advance of the planned move," wrote a member in Keflavik.

 What is a typical expat home or apartment like in Keflavik?